souja67/ethical-hacking/README.md

 * https://www.kali.org/docs/

-## Class Questions

-* Why do we need to change the MAC Address of our wireless adapter?

 ## Prerequisites

 This is the list of prerequisite software you need to deploy the sandbox ethical hacking environment.